Assault

 13-2904.
 Disorderly conduct

-A. A person commits disorderly conduct if, with intent to disturb the peace or quiet of a neighborhood, family or person, or with knowledge of doing so, such person:
+A. A person commits disorderly conduct if, with intent to disturb the peace or quiet of a neighborhood, family or person, or with knowledge of doing

 1. Engages in fighting, violent or seriously disruptive behavior; or